 Board of Directors

-With Blessed Unrest Matt wrote Burn, Crave, Hold: The James Wilde Project, co-wrote The Sworn Virgin and Doruntine with Lirak Çelaj of Teatri Oda (Kosova), co-wrote ArtCamp SexyTime FootBall, and co-adapted Lying and Certain Things Which I Will Call Sacred (The Lovers' Project).
-He has performed in the Balkan tours of The Sworn Virgin and Doruntine, 365Days/365Plays, LYING, Peer Gynt 1:16:19, Certain Things, All's Well That Ends...Well, Life Is a Dream, and Come if You Dare 1 & 2.
+With Blessed Unrest Matt adapted A Christmas Carol, wrote Burn, Crave, Hold (Innovative Theatre Award nominee for Outstanding Script), co-wrote The Sworn Virgin and Doruntine (with Lirak Çelaj of Teatri Oda, Kosova), co-wrote Eurydice’s Dream and ArtCamp SexyTime FootBall, and co-adapted Lying and Certain Things Which I Will Call Sacred.
+He has performed in the Balkan tours of The Sworn Virgin and Doruntine, 365Days/365Plays, Lying, Peer Gynt 1:16:19, Certain Things, All’s Well That Ends…Well, Life Is a Dream, and Come if You Dare 1 & 2.
 He appeared Off-Broadway with the Roundabout and Mint Theater Companies, and has played with National Shakespeare Company (NYC), Theatre By the Blind (NYC), Fulton Opera House (PA), Vermont Stage, North Carolina Stage, Georgia Shakespeare Festival, The Warehouse Theatre (SC), Hampstead Players (NH), the outdoor drama Tecumseh (OH) and at Columbia University.
 He has taught and directed movement and stage combat at The School for Film and TV, Greenwich Academy, and Columbia Preparatory.
-With Jessica Burr, Matt has taught workshops in physical and devised theatre at Centenary College and Texas Tech University.
+Matt has taught workshops in physical and devised theatre at Centenary College, Texas Tech University, and at the Kennedy Center American College Theatre Festival (region 7).
+He has served on several grant review panels and taught workshops in grant writing.
 He has trained with the SITI Company and at Clemson University, where he also received a degree in Biological Sciences, and owes much of who he is to the sea turtles of Costa Rica.